MaxHalford/prince/README.md

 ```

-Likewhise you can visualize the partial row coordinates with the `plot_partial_row_coordinates` method.
+Likewise you can visualize the partial row coordinates with the `plot_partial_row_coordinates` method.

 ```python
 >>> ax = mfa.plot_partial_row_coordinates(